-The 416 stainless flat bar is a austenitic stainless steel that has the ability to resist corrosion and rust.
+The 416 stainless flat bar is austenitic stainless steel that can resist corrosion and rust.
 It is also known for its high resistance to highly corrosive environments such as seawater, salt water, and other brackish water sources.
-The metal is so strong that it can be used in many applications such as in marine environments or any place where high levels of corrosion resistance are needed.
+The metal is so strong that it can be used in many applications, such as in marine environments or any place where high levels of corrosion resistance are needed.

-It has a low carbon content and does not contain nickel making it suitable for those with an allergy to nickel.
-The material also has low levels of Sulfur which makes it easier to weld without the risk of embrittlement.
-The 416 stainless flat bar can be purchased online from various suppliers such as the trusted Forte Metals.
+It has a low carbon content and does not contain nickel making it suitable for those with a nickel allergy.
+The material also has low Sulfur levels, making it easier to weld without the risk of embrittlement.
+The 416 stainless flat bar can be purchased online from suppliers such as the trusted Forte Metals.